 - Certification of Self-Certification Conservation Standard

-The 2016 Annual Report was prepared by EMWD for the Hemet-San Jacinto Watermaster.
-The Hemet-San Jacinto Watermaster has provided EMWD permission to publish the 2016 Annual Report on their website.
+The 2017 Annual Report was prepared by EMWD for the Hemet-San Jacinto Watermaster.
+The Hemet-San Jacinto Watermaster has provided EMWD permission to publish the 2017 Annual Report on our website.
 This report documents the activities undertaken in support of the Hemet/San Jacinto Water Management Plan.

 In 2005, EMWD hired PBS&J to prepare a study to indentify and evaluate the collection system within Quail Valley.
 The objective of the study is to find a feasible solution to the problem of septic system pollution in that area.